MysPearl/MeetingScheduler/README.md

 # 🗓️ Meeting Scheduler Java Library

-This Java library provides a simple yet functional meeting scheduling service, built using Spring Boot.
-It allows users to create and view meetings, with conflict detection and attendee tracking included.
+This Java library provides a simple yet functional meeting scheduling service.
+It allows users to create and view meetings, with conflict detection and simple attendee tracking included.
 A small UI demo is also included for demonstration and testing purposes.

 ---